-- There’s no fixed rigid word limit for online pieces but it can be harder to keep readers’ attention online if it becomes too long – anywhere an article of between 700 and 900 usually works well.
+- There is not a rigid word limit but it can be harder to keep readers’ attention if an article is too long – between 700 and 900 words usually works well.

 - Keep it simple and try to avoid language that is too technical or jargony so that the piece can be understood by the widest possible audience.